magenta-aps/osdatascanner/docs/frontend/icons.md

 # Icon Guide

-Types of icons used in OSdatascanner:
+We currently use two types of icons in OSdatascanner:

 - [Google's Material Symbols] [1] - *primary library*
 - Custom SVG icons